saumanarsad/saumanarsad/README.md

 ## 💬 Let's Connect

 I'm always open to discussing new projects, sharing knowledge, or just chatting about technology and development.
-Feel free to reach out to me via [LinkedIn](your-linkedin-url) or [Twitter](your-twitter-url).
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/saumanarshad/).

 ---